How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 </p>
 <!--
 Why did i choice c++.?
+It runs on any device.
+Server Mobile Tabelt watch anything..
+But if you see! about "C".
+I still tell the story.(PUBLIC) About apple, microsoft and android. but for real. android also have alot c++ and that's also in apple to. but the truth is just that there are different ways of adding files to it.
+And compile it.
+And more trust way to do it.
+I personally use Visual Studio "Code" Remember "Code".
+There more than you know.
 have you read the source code in the other files.
 I can also figure out how to make comments in c
+If you wish to join find away

 -->